s952163/DotNetMeetup170627/slides/index.md

 ***

-The return type of this function is `unit -> BitcoinRate`
+The type signature of this function is `unit -> BitcoinRate`

 !["Really?"](https://media.giphy.com/media/zYEg3iFhP7Ily/giphy.gif)